w3core/password-defender/README.md

 Usage
 -----
-1. Open "sign-in" or "sign-up" page of any site
+1. Open the site on which you want to "sign-in" or "sign-up"
 2. Tap to the "Password" bookmark
    ![Usage](https://rawgit.com/w3core/cryptopass/master/src/site/img/usage-step-0.png)
 3. You can see the "Password" widget in left-top side of page